1996 - One Nation, Volume 2 (Second sessions)

 Bonus Tracks :

+.
 Homies N Thugs (Runnin' On E Freestyle) feat.
-Master P & Scraface
+Master P & Scarface

 • in BOLD : tracks appearing in One Nation tracklists or * which could have been recorded for it.

 During the recording sessions in June with Boot Camp Clik, Greg Nice & others, Tupac was thinking to make other sessions with artists like Scarface, E-40, Outkast, Grand Puba, Rakwon, Ghostface Killah...
-But these new guests seem to be there to complete One Nation compilation and not to create a second volume.
+But in mid July, 2Pac wrote down a tracklist with almost all the recordings with Boot Camp, Greg Nice, Melle Mel... and gave it the subtitle "Volume 1 (7 Dayz [of recording]".
+It clearly means that at that time, 2Pac was seeing the new recordings he could have as a second chapter of his project of One Nation.

-It is important to say that in June, 2Pac was trying to mix this Outlawz album.
+It is important to keep in mind that in June, 2Pac was also trying to give a final mix his Outlawz album (probably titled The Hunger, what will then turned into Immortalz).
 In the very first days of the month, "Hit Em Up" was out as a B-Side and they recorded a clean version of the hit, and a video for the first clip-single "Made Niggaz".
-If you listen to the One Nation, the Sessions, you could hear 2Pac working at "Last Onez Left", "Troublesome"...
-Two songs recorded during One Nation were new versions of songs from the Outlawz album : "Secretz of War", "Never Call U Bitch Again".
-A new version of "U Can't Be Touched" will as well been recorded...
-At last, some songs like "Untouchablez", "Thug Luv", recorded around the time of the sessions appear in both tracklist projects.
-In late Outlawz tracklists, Tupac included a solo track by Fatal called "Hollywood, New Jersey"...
+If you listen to the bootleg One Nation, the Sessions, you could hear work upon "Last Onez Left", "Troublesome".
+And also, two songs recorded during One Nation were new versions of songs from the Outlawz album : "Secretz of War", "Never Call U Bitch Again".
+A new version of "U Can't Be Touched" will as well be recorded during the last day of the One Nation sessions (and appears in a DAT of it)...
+At last, some songs like "Untouchablez", "Thug Luv", recorded before or after the time of the sessions appear in tracklists of the project, but also in Outlawz LP tracklists...

 Something will complicate everything.
 Johnny J ceased to work with Death Row in May (it is said that he was complaining - like Mopreme and Syke - about his underpaid work on All Eyez on Me).
 Outlawz LP was almost entirely produced by him (like 2Pac scrapped solo)...
 It seems that the dispute comes to 2Pac and him.
 Circa mid July, all Johnny J songs disappear from 2Pac projects : "When Thugz Cry" from Makaveli ; "Secretz of War" and "Never Call U Bitch Again" from One Nation.
 And will appear new Outlawz project called Ghetto Starz (with "Hollywood, New Jersey").
 Have 2Pac scrapped the whole album because of Johnny J ?

 One Nation is a special project because you can really recognize the typical sound from that session.
 Absolutely no other 2Pac song sounds like that.
 So we decided to follow the idea of a full new One Nation Part 2 including new featurings.
-We included "Fame", "Don't Sleep" and "One Day at A Time" recorded in August as well as "Thug Luv" (Bone Thugz announced in One Nation initial tracklists), "Reincarnation" (recorded the same day than "Untouchable").
+We included "Fame", "Don't Sleep" and "One Day at A Time" recorded in August as well as "Thug Luv" (Bone Thugz announced in One Nation initial tracklists), "Reincarnation" (recorded the same day than "Untouchable"), "Whatcha Gonna Do" (two days before the beginning of the sessions, and the beat being reused in it).

 But in One Nation, it is already east coast / west coast, isn't it ?
 The central tracks of One Nation were already east/west united (2Pac/Buckshot).
 In the other hand, we could answer that 2Pac and the Outlawz come from the New Jersey... so they are east and west at the same time...
 But we can also find west coast artists like Snoop, Kurupt and Numskull from the Luniz (in fact Kurupt is also from the East coast, Philadelphia...).